 A name with a unique nickname can definitely come in handy, whether your kid is like me and decides to go by their full name when they “grow up and go to middle school,” and also for you as a parent.
 Nothing gets your kid’s attention quite like using their full name instead of their nickname.
 I knew I was in deep you-know-what when my mom or dad would yell, “Abigale!” instead of Abi.

-Ever wonder where the term "nickname" came from?
-The website Today I Found Out explained that a form of
+Ever wonder where the term “nickname” came from?
+The website Today I Found Out explains that a form of

 Check out the following ekenames (er, nicknames) for your little one.